CuBoulder/express_documentation/docs/behat.md

 # Otherwise, the site will be imported from an export of the site after install.
 drush sql-cli < $HOME/cache/express.sql

+# Add "!==express" to not run Express Behat tests on bundle repos.
+# Otherwise, both the Express tests and the bundle tests will be run for your commit.

 ```